aspect-build/rules_js/docs/README.md

 We recommend producing Markdown output, and checking those `.md` files into your source repository.
 This makes it easy to browse them at the same revision as the sources.

-You'll need to create `bzl_library` targets for your starlark files.
+You'll need to create `bzl_library` targets for your Starlark files.
 This is a good practice as it lets users of your code generate their own documentation as well.

-In addition, Aspect's bazel-lib provides some helpers that make it easy to run stardoc and check that it's up-to-date.
+In addition, Aspect's bazel-lib provides some helpers that make it easy to run stardoc and check that it's always up-to-date.

 Continuing our example, where we wrote a macro in `tsc.bzl`, we'd write this to document it, in `BUILD`: